-Are you the kind of person that can keep people’s confidences so they can trust you?
+Are you the kind of person that keeps people’s confidences so they can trust you?

 Talk It Over

 Think of someone who has gossiped about you.
-How do you think God wants you to pray specifically for the person who gossiped about you?
+How do you think God wants you to pray specifically for that person?

-- What do you normally do when people around you start to gossip?
+What do you normally do when people around you start to gossip?
 How closely does that align with the way God might want you to react?

 Why does being a trustworthy person help deepen your relationships?

 Purchase Resource: God's Answers to Life's Difficult Questions Hardback Book